Engage in Co-op & Internships!

 Earn: No academic credit

 A co-op position allows more time at a company in which you can gain more experience and duration in projects, completion, and compensation.
-A student can complete two 6-month rotations to gain 3 credits towards a technical elective.
+A student can gain 3 credits toward a technical elective.
 Each engineering department has a faculty co-op advisor that assists with an approved co-op schedule.
 Students keep their full-time status while on a rotation, and ELPE partners with Panther Central and Financial Aid to assist students in the process.
 Co-op is an academic program that is managed through ELPE.

 A summer internship also offers the opportunity to gain experience and professionalism.
 Students should start applying for internships in the fall and continue looking throughout the school year.
 Most employers look for sophomores and juniors, but freshman are also welcome to apply.